 Irish Fest Jewelry

-The Missouri River Irish Fest occurs to raise funds for the student exchange with Inishowen, Ireland.
+The Missouri River Irish Fest raises funds for the student exchange with Inishowen, Ireland.
 This Sister City has sweeping views of lush meadows and the vast Atlantic Ocean in the Northern part of Ireland, much different than the views here.
 “To see the change in the students after the exchange program is amazing,” O’Dell said.
 “The opportunity to study abroad for two weeks opens their eyes to a different culture.
 They leave changed and many stay in touch with their host families for the rest of their lives.”

 Celebrate St. Charles’ heritage and Sister Cities this May at Midwest Maifest and the Missouri River Irish Fest.
-Not only are they exciting festivals, they are a way to help send students abroad, strengthening St. Charles’ international relationships.